 Off-the-shelf cord blood units (CBUs) are a rich source of cells for use in the development of allogeneic cell and gene therapies.
 However, CBUs with the characteristics you need may be spread across multiple cord blood banks.
 Understanding which cord blood banks have the CBUs that meet your requirements is a challenge.
 And qualifying and contracting with each one takes time and resources.

-Our Cord Blood Unit Sourcing service offers a central point to access fully characterized CBUs through our network of member cord blood banks.
+Our Cord Blood Unit Sourcing service offers a central point to access fully characterized CBUs through our contracted Be The Match BioTherapies® Cord Blood Bank Alliance.

 |Clinical and commercial use||Non-clinical use|